-Low tire pressure warning (if equipped): Illuminates when your tire pressure is low.
+Low tire pressure warning (if

+equipped): Illuminates when your tire pressure is low.
 If the light remains on at start up or while driving, the tire pressure should be checked.
 Refer to Inflating your tires in the Tires, Wheels and Loading chapter.
-When the ignition is first turned to ON, the light will illuminate for 3 seconds to ensure the bulb is working.
+When the ignition is first turned to on, the light will illuminate for three seconds to ensure the bulb is working.
 If the light does not turn on or begins to flash, have the system inspected by your authorized dealer.
 For more information on this system, refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.

-AdvanceTrac® (if equipped):
+AdvanceTrac[®] (if equipped):

-Flashes (two times per second) when the AdvanceTrac® with RSC system is active.
+Flashes (two times per second) when the AdvanceTrac[®] with RSC[®] system is active.
 If the light remains on, or "SERVICE RSC NOW" is displayed in the odometer display with a chime, have the system serviced immediately by your authorized dealer.
-(Flashes one time every two seconds when AdvanceTrac® with RSC system has not yet initialized and is not available.)
-For further information, refer to AdvanceTrac® (Electronic stability control) with Roll stability controlTM (RSC) in the Driving chapter.
+(Flashes one time every two seconds when AdvanceTrac[®] with RSC[®] system has not yet initialized and is not available.)
+For further information, refer to AdvanceTrac[®] (Electronic stability control) with Roll stability controlTM (RSC[®]) in the Driving chapter.

-WARNING: If your vehicle is equipped with the AdvanceTrac® with RSC system, then it was designed to be operated with RSC.
-Driving without a functioning RSCTM system could be dangerous.
+WARNING: If your vehicle is equipped with the AdvanceTrac[®] with RSC[®] system, then it was designed to be operated with RSC[®].
 Reduce speed and proceed to an authorized dealer to have the system serviced immediately.

-Transmission Tow/Haul Feature:
+Transmission Tow/Haul Feature

-Illuminates when the Tow/Haul feature has been activated.
-Refer to the Driving chapter for the Driving chapter for transmission function and operation.
+(if equipped): Illuminates when the Tow/Haul feature has been activated.
+Refer to the Driving chapter for transmission function and operation.
 If the light flashes steadily, have the system serviced immediately, damage to the transmission could occur.